phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanCompatibleUnsetCast

 ```
-The unset cast (in {CODE}) was deprecated in PHP 7.2 and will become a fatal error in PHP 8.0.
+The unset cast (in {CODE}) was deprecated in PHP 7.2 and is a fatal error in PHP 8.0+.
 ```

 e.g. [this issue](https://github.com/phan/phan/tree/3.0.3/tests/misc/fallback_test/expected/061_cast_crash.php.expected#L11) is emitted when analyzing [this PHP file](https://github.com/phan/phan/tree/3.0.3/tests/misc/fallback_test/src/061_cast_crash.php#L45).